Market to leads with Dynamics 365 Marketing

 Build a segment of contacts associated with leads

 Dynamics 365 Marketing lets you create segments based on queries against your customer database and then use those segments to target your customer journeys.
 The resulting segments must contain only contact records, but you can still set up query logic that starts by finding leads based on lead-record values and then populates the segment with the associated contact records.

 For example, to set up a segment that finds all the leads collected at a recent conference, you could do the following:

-Set up a query to find the leads you need.
-In this example, we'll look for leads collected at a recent conference; all were assigned a Topic of "Contoso Ltd Conference".
+In the group below the lead relationship, set up a query to find the leads you need.
+In the following example, we'll look for leads collected at a recent conference; each of these were assigned a Topic of "Contoso Ltd Conference".